Kenton1989/SecondLock/README.md

 # Requirement

-Use the latest Chrome is always fine.
+Using the latest Chrome or Firefox is always fine.

 I'm just too lazy to test capability on old version Chrome (XD).